 For International Applicants

 In addition to the typical requirements for undergraduate applicants, international applicants must also provide additional information to be considered for admission to DigiPen.
-Visit our International Applicants page for details about the Financial Responsibility Form, and providing Proof of Proficiency in the English Language (for non-native English speakers).
+Visit our International Applicants page for details about the Financial Responsibility Form and about providing Proof of Proficiency in the English Language (for non-native English speakers).